MarvinLvn/voice-type-classifier/README.md

-# SincNet and LSTM based Voice Type Classifier
+# A Voice Type Classifier For Child-Centered Daylong Recordings

 ![Architecture of our model](docs/figures/archi_sincnet.png)